Bareflank/hypervisor/CONTRIBUTING.md

 Since comments are kept to a minimum, the function’s comment block is a great place to put notes about the function’s implementation.
 For more information about Doxygen, please see:

 [Doxygen Manual](http://www.stack.nl/~dimitri/doxygen/)

-## Compilation / Installation / Usage Documentation

-Any changes to the project that impact how the project is compiled, installed, or used should also include updates to the associated documentation.

 ## Tagged Releases